The best multi-day hikes in NSW

 • Suggested duration: 3 days

-Leave your troubles behind and set a course for the highly underrated Sapphire Coast and set your sights on the Light to Light Walk.
+Set a course for the highly underrated Sapphire Coast, specifically, the Light to Light Walk.
 Located in Beowa National Park, formerly Ben Boyd National Park, this route is a bit of a hidden gem.
 But it certainly holds plenty of treasures for those willing to make the trip – and you won’t have to share them with many others on the trail.
 That means fewer interruptions get in the way of the sights and sounds that come with this phenomenal coastline.
 From open-air cliff tops to brushy heath and woody forest, this path has a lot of the good stuff.

 Man enjoying the scenic coastal views from Pulpit Rock at Beowa National Park, Green Cape, Sapphire Coast